I'm Looking Through You

 "I'm Looking Through You" is a song by the English rock band the Beatles from their 1965 album Rubber Soul.
 It was written by Paul McCartney and credited to Lennon–McCartney.
 McCartney wrote the song about English actress Jane Asher, his girlfriend for much of the 1960s, and her refusal to give up her stage career and focus on his needs.
 The line "You don't look different, but you have changed" reflects his dissatisfaction with their relationship.
 The lyrics also refer to his changing emotional state: "Love has a nasty habit of disappearing overnight".

 Composition

 "I'm Looking Through You" is in the key of A major.
 The song primarily features McCartney's lead vocals, which is double tracked throughout, with Lennon's harmony vocals being tracked in the third phrase of each verse.
-The outro switches over to single-tracking, which Alan W. Pollack opines creates a "surprising last minute sense of increased intimacy and immediacy".
-The primary instruments featured on the songs are the acoustic guitar, electric bass, and tambourines, along with hand claps.
+The outro switches over to single-tracking, which Alan W. Pollack opines creates a "surprising last-minute sense of increased intimacy and immediacy".
+The primary instruments featured on the song are the acoustic guitar, electric bass, and tambourines, along with hand claps.